Mwarukason/Full-Stack-Web-Development/README.md

 ####2: Week for Introductory JavaScript,
 ####3: Week for Advanced JavaScript.

-by The Hong Kong University of Science and Technology
+Facilitated by Prof. David Rossiter. from Hong Kong University of Science and Technology